 Jewish prisoners were robbed at every turn – having to pay to avoid further punishment, and pay to obtain release.
 In the meantime, they had to buy the most basic goods for their survival, such as water, food, clothing, shoes, and blankets.
 After a few days, all bore “serious wounds, both physical and psychological.
 There was a spate of suicides … ‘Just let them get with it,’ Theodor Eicke told his men” (Wachsmann 2016, p.
 184).
 During November and December, there were 114 deaths in Dachau alone.

-Letter extract (translated from German), from Werner Weissenberg to a relative in the USA, Frau Sack, reflecting on his experiences in Dachau, 9th June 1939
+Letter extract (translated from German), from Werner Weissenberg to a relative in the USA, Frau Sack, reflecting on his experiences in Dachau, sent on 9th June 1939

 "If [his uncle Kurt] has to return to Germany the consequences are unimaginable; he doesn’t really know how terrible they will be.
 Apart from the fact that he would be unable to feed himself or his family there, because there are no employment opportunities for Jews, he would surely end up in a concentration camp, as has happened to the Jews who have arrived there from other countries.
 I can tell you from my own experiences what that would entail in all its gory detail, but I don’t think I need to tell you that.
 Those who get away with their lives can talk about being lucky.
 We have suffered much of its consequences on our health and our life."